denerslemos/CMSSW_basic_instructions/README.md

 ### HIN Forest Framework  <a name="forest"></a>

+As mentioned, the HIN Forest framework is composed by a bunch of EDAnalyzer's that runs different algorithms in order to produce one output file with different objects like jets, electrons and photons, tracks, muons, and so on.
+This has been used along the years in different analysis for all the colliding systems at CMS.
+The setup for HI Forest can be found in this twiki: https://twiki.cern.ch/twiki/bin/viewauth/CMS/HiForestSetup and the code in this github: https://github.com/CmsHI/cmssw .
+A tutorial for HI Forest (by Jussi) can be founded here: https://twiki.cern.ch/twiki/bin/view/CMS/HiForestTutorial .
+There you can find more information about the Forest code and details about each algorithm used for 2018 PbPb data.
+The structure of the forest code is similar for pp, pPb, XeXe and PbPb.
+In addition to this nice twiki, I have added some slides for 2016 pPb data (processing and output structure).
+See slides here:

 ## CMS Talk and CMS Pub Talk <a name="cmstalk"></a>

 Recently the CMS collaboration started to comunicate using CMS Talk (https://cms-talk.web.cern.ch) (for general: detectors, meetings, jobs, ...) and  CMS Pub Talk (https://cms-pub-talk.web.cern.ch/) (for analysis related updates) which is similar to a forum where people can interact.
 I made a set of slides with the some intructions that can be found here: https://github.com/denerslemos/CMSSW_basic_instructions/blob/main/cmstalk.pdf